-- a.
+a.
 Mileage from H.C.C.C.
-870 Bergen Avenue, JC, NJ to: CH is 1.6 miles; to Bayonne Medical Center is 6 miles; to Richmond University Medical Center is 10 miles; to Hoboken University Medical Center is 4 miles. - b.
+870 Bergen Avenue, JC, NJ to: CH is 1.6 miles; to Bayonne Medical Center is 6 miles; to Richmond University Medical Center is 10 miles; to Hoboken University Medical Center is 4 miles; Riverside Medical Group Lyndhurst is 9.5 miles and Rutherford is 8.5 miles; (Future Site: New Jersey Imaging Network Bayonne is 7.0 miles; Union City is 3.8 miles and West New York is 6.2 miles).

+b.
 Students must have current CPR card or cannot be in clinical.
-Personal time will be deducted until CPR status is current.
+Personal time will be deducted until BLS CPR status is current.
 Renewal must occur 1 month BEFORE expiration date.
-New students will get their 2-year CPR for health care professionals in September.
+New students will get their 2-year BLS CPR for health care professionals in September.